 The propagation models must incorporate an initialisation mode.
-It basically starts with an initial cartesian state vector expressed in the Earth fixed reference frame at a given time, supplied externally (see section 6.2), to calculate the time and the state vector of the true ascending node in the Earth fixed reference frame (i.e. $z{AN} = 0$ and $z{AN} > 0$).
+It basically starts with:

+- an initial cartesian state vector expressed in the Earth fixed reference frame at a given time, supplied externally (see section 6.2), to calculate the time and the state vector of the true ascending node in the Earth fixed reference frame (i.e. $z{AN} = 0$ and $\dot{z}{AN} > 0$ ). - a TLE providing the mean keplerian elements at a given epoch.